 The wake of a global pandemic combined with younger generations entering the workforce has resulted in rapidly changing HR practices.
 Although HR, which is inclusive of policies, procedures, and paperwork, remains important, the pandemic proved that employees need more than this, which accelerated the development of People and Culture (P&C) as a function.
 P&C is empowering organizations and management to look beyond traditional HR approaches and focus on authentic employee experiences - in which individuals can bring their whole selves to work, shedding the facade of corporate personas.
 P&C professionals help employees in matters such as defining objectives, assessing and enabling performance, providing feedback, fostering a culture of engagement and wellbeing, and development and coaching to build team members' capability.

 We wanted to learn more about the evolving realm of P&C, and that’s exactly why we sat down with Rachel Korb.
-Rachel is Head of People & Culture at Uizard, a Danish high-growth start-up.
+Rachel was - at the time this interview took place - Head of People & Culture at Uizard, a Danish high-growth start-up.
 In this interview, Rachel shares some fascinating insights gleaned from the ever-evolving People & Culture space.
 From humanizing the workforce, solidifying structures and frameworks, to empowering employees - this thought-provoking conversation is guaranteed to provide you with many valuable insights.
 We hope you enjoy reading this piece as much as we enjoyed interviewing Rachel!

 Rachel: I did not start out in People & Culture.
 I started out in education, designing and leading programs abroad in the US with a focus in developing intercultural competence.
 Quickly, I learned that traditional education has a lot of limits in what you can do.
 I decided to move to a startup, called Springboard, where we could challenge traditional education.
-And while I was there, I was led student operations, but at a small startup, you wear a lot of different hats.
+And while I was there, I led student operations, but at a small startup, you wear a lot of different hats.
 I naturally fell into different people and culture types of tasks, and they were something that I really enjoyed doing.
-So I picked up where I left off when I moved abroad to Spain with my husband and started my own coaching business, coaching professionals in different areas like the job search, preparing for interviews, managing a team, becoming interculturally competent, and focusing in on mindful,communication.
+So I picked up where I left off when I moved abroad to Spain with my husband and started my own coaching business, coaching professionals in different areas like the job search, preparing for interviews, managing a team, becoming interculturally competent, and focusing in on mindful, communication.
 Then I was recruited to lead a global people team, and I’ve been in P&C ever since.
-Within my role, I've seen the entire experience from the employer branding and recruitment, to onboarding, learning and development, engagement, as well as off boarding.
-Really seeing that full lifecycle of the team members that come in.
+Within my role, I've seen the entire experience from the employer branding and recruitment, to onboarding, learning and development, engagement, as well as offboarding.
+I have really seen the full lifecycle of the team members that come in.

-Niamh: As head of People and Culture within the startup tech space, can you talk about how this function may different from a more traditional corporate environment?
+As head of People and Culture within the startup space, can you talk about how this function may be different from a more traditional corporate environment?
 And can you also discuss any frameworks that you have put in place for the start-up environment in particular?

 Rachel: I haven't spent much time in corporate culture.
-I briefly worked in education, so I can't really speak to that.
-I can speak to what it's like working in bureaucracy, where it is hard to make any change.
-The structures are put into place, and it's difficult to change anything, because the rules have already been written.
+I briefly worked in education, and that for sure gave me insight into what it's like working in bureaucracy, where it is hard to make any change.
+The structures are put into place, and it's difficult to change anything because the rules have already been written.
 That's why I didn't last very long in that particular area of work.
 I like to challenge the rules and always find ways to iterate and improve.

 At a high-growth start-up, you develop a mindset of what do we need to do for the next phase we're going to be at as a business.
 You don't build for where you are today.
 You need to address: What are the structures that we need to put in place to enable the team to operate in the future?
 What's going to be most important there?
 Thinking from the recruitment phase, from the engagement standpoint, from the communication standpoint, I think communications becomes one of those really vital pieces because nothing works if you don't communicate effectively, because you're constantly moving through change.

 You need to attract and hire people who can adapt to a changing environment.
-You still need to make sure that the communication helps them move through the change because otherwise they might burnout from all of the change.
-You want to automate as much as possible, leverage the tools you have, but still focus on making it feel as human as possible.
+You still need to make sure that the communication helps them move through the change because otherwise, they might burn out from all of the change.
+You want to automate as much as possible, and leverage the tools you have, but still focus on making it feel as human as possible.
 And then you'll just continue to iterate.
 What works for you at one milestone probably won't work for that next milestone.

 The Employee Experience: People as a Product

 The framework that I use for this is People As A Product.
 I came from an operation side where I adopted the product mindset early on.
 Essentially, it's thinking of our team as having a user journey just like customers have.
-It means understanding what those milestones are: attraction, recruitment, onboarding, learning and development, engagement, retention,and eventual offboarding.
-Focus on looking at what happens at each stage.
-What features do you need to build for people at that stage to enable them to do their work, as well as be engaged?
+It means thinking through the whole employee journey, from attraction, recruitment, onboarding, learning and development, engagement, retention, and eventual offboarding.
+People & Culture should focus on looking at what happens at each stage.
+What features do you need to build for people at a certain stage to enable them to do their work, as well as be engaged?

 Attracting And Retaining Talent

-Niamh: Within the high-growth start-up environment, do you think retention strategies differ, and if so, how do you go about trying to attract people and retain people?
+Within the high-growth start-up environment, do you think retention strategies differ from those in a larger, more traditional corporation, and if so, how do you go about trying to attract and retain people?

 Rachel: I think it depends heavily on the industry, and in what stage you are at as a company.

-Rachel: For me, that's really important.
-When I think of specific traits, its ability to learn, adapt, deepen resilience and grit.
+Rachel: For me, that's really important, and it is so important that we offer re- and upskilling and learning and development for all.
+When I think of specific traits humans in organizations of today need to possess, it's traits like the ability to learn, adapt, deepen resilience and grit.
 I also believe vulnerability is really important.
 Working at a start-up, you do have a lot of emotional up and downs, so you have to be able to be vulnerable.
-But again, having the ability to learn, and to adapt is what helps you fill that gap when you don't know, but also showing up and being able to say to the team, ‘’Hey, I'm just having a really hard day today.’’
+Having the ability to learn, and to adapt is what helps you fill that gap when you don't know, but also showing up and being able to say to the team, ‘’Hey, I'm just having a really hard day today.’’
 It creates a bond with the team.
 So when you go through challenging times, which you will go through, you know that you've got each other's back.
-And then there are other traits, which vary by company.
-Do they reflect your values?
-If there's no value alignment with the team, that person likely won't last.
-Because either they'll be violating the values of the company or you'll be violating their own personal values every day and it just won't lead to a healthy relationship in the end.
+But not all are used to showing vulnerability and not everyone dares to reach out to others, and not all have that learning mindset or agility, which are really beneficial competencies to possess.
+Therefore, we do need to offer training and development, so that people can learn and grow and also grow enough psychological safety in the team, making it safe for everyone to speak up and build better collaboration.

 The Future of People and Culture

-Niamh: So what does that mean in terms of the future for People & Culture?
+So what does that mean in terms of the future for People and Culture?

-Rachel: So I think one thing that I've been seeing and I've been following on is compensation.
-So do we pay locally?
+Rachel: So one thing we need to take a closer look at is compensation, for instance.
+Do we pay locally?
 Do we pay globally?
 Do we pay regionally?
 Originally the trend was to localize for the market, but that's starting to shift and some companies still take it into account.
 It's a really tough one because there's a lot of questions that you need to ask about it.
 There's no black or white, and it is a controversial topic right now.
 I anticipate that we're going to see a lot more regional or global models of compensation.

-Another concept I see in the future is the idea of people as a product.
+Another concept I see in the future is for People and Culture to really embrace the idea of the employee lifecycle and looking at it as we do with products.
 We have already seen this happen at some of the people-first organizations, where people are really seen as strategic partners.
 A lot of change will happen around the remote environment, and we’ll see positions emerge such as Head of Remote - to help with organizational shifts, and integrating disjointed tools.
 A smooth experience from the moment you start at the company until the moment you leave - everything should feel as one, integrating all experiences in the employee lifecycle to feel as one.

 Another practice that I think will grow will center around the remote environment, or a fully distributed environment.
 So how do we make sure that we're covering all of our bases to make sure that we operate?
 At the beginning of the pandemic, a lot of companies just slapped on the hybrid fully distributed model, but they did nothing internally to prepare for it.
 Maybe they bought Zoom or signed up for a project management tool.
 But you need someone to implement all of that.
 So like I said, I think ‘’Head of Remote’’ is going to be a common role in the future.
 More resources and teams will be made to support processes feeling less disjointed and more integrated.
 It will be about replicating a product for people just like the product that the company sells itself.